AdobeDocs/commerce-admin.en/help/getting-started/compliance-cookie-law.md

 #### `mage-cache-storage`

-Local storage of visitor-specific content that enables ecommerce functions.
+Local storage of visitor-specific content that enables e-commerce functions.
+This cookie is unused by default but, when it is used, it's used to expedite checkout so that basic user information is available when someone leaves and returns.

 - Is Secure?
 No
 - HTTP Only: No
 - Expiration Policy: Session
 - Module: `Magento_Customer`, `Magento_Persistent`

-#### `mage-cache-storage` (local storage)

-Local storage of visitor-specific content that enables ecommerce functions.

-- Is Secure?
-No
-- HTTP Only: No
-- Expiration Policy: Session
-- Module: `Magento_Customer`, `Magento_Persistent`, `Magento_NegotiableQuote`

-#### `mage-cache-storage-section-invalidation` (local storage)
+#### `mage-cache-storage-section-invalidation`

-Forces local storage of specific content sections that should be invalidated.
+Stores information related to which sections of page need to be invalidated and removed.

 - Is Secure?
 No
 - HTTP Only: No